Introduction

 Regardless the advent of the digital compact cameras (Coolpix-series) Nikon introduced early 2003 this sophisticated model with a zoom-Nikkor 5.8/28mm.-10.5/100mm. with aspherical elements.
 This zoom range is the most ideal range for snap shot, holiday reports and portraits.
 This camera will be known, in camera history, as Nikon´s very last compact film camera!

-2003 Nikon decided to stop the production of compact film cameras.
+Mid 2003 Nikon decided to stop the production of compact film cameras.
 Many digital compact cameras have become so popular and cheap, films are becoming rare in some countries, so sales of film cameras dropped dramatically.

 Collectibles

 It will not be easy to collect all cameras as not all cameras were sold worldwide.
-From a financial point of view, however, it will not be a costly exercise to collect these cameras as prices on second market come - for certain models - close to nothing.
+From a financial point of view, however, it will not be a costly exercise to collect these cameras as prices on secondhand market come - for certain models - close to nothing.
 The first models (L35AF) are interesting as being the first Nikon compacts.
 Special versions like the underwater model (L35AW-AF) and the relatively expensive compact camera with vibration reduction (Zoom 700VR-QD aka Zoom-Touch 105VR-QD) were sold in relatively low numbers, so might become rare.
 Many manufacturers - other than Nikon - were supplying accessories, like close-up, tele- and wide-angle lenses, etc. for the earlier models.
-As stated above some cameras were marketed by advertisement or promotion agencies with special prints, stickers and/or features, which might make collecting either more difficult or exciting.
+As stated above some cameras were marketed by advertisement or promotion agencies with special prints, stickers and/or features, which might make collecting either more difficult or more exciting.

 A matrix of all cameras mentioned above you may find here.

 Nikon surprised in 1993 the world with a very nice compact camera with a retro-classic look, the Nikon 35Ti, followed one year later by its sister the Nikon 28Ti.
 Both cameras have an identical design, with most body panels made of titanium and at the top plate very nice but vulnerable windows, showing some needles (like a clock) that indicate distance, shutter time and aperture.
 The Nikon 35Ti (in chrome) has a Nikkor 2.8/35mm.(with ED-glass), the Nikon 28Ti (in black) has a Nikkor 2.8/28mm.
-Both cameras have a aperture priority, full automatic exposure program, exposure compensation, autofocus (+ manual override), built-in flash, central shutter, 3D light measuring system (as in Nikon F90: centre-weighted and matrix), panorama-image-switch and a metal lens cover.
+Both cameras have a aperture priority, full automatic exposure program, exposure compensation, auto focus (+ manual override), built-in flash, central shutter, 3D light measuring system (as in Nikon F90: center-weighted and matrix), panorama-image-switch and a metal lens cover.

 Nikon 35Ti in chrome